How to Test CPU Throttling in Windows 11

 Step 2: Download and install HWMonitor

-Next up, grab HWMonitor from its official site https://www.cpuid.com/softwares/hwmonitor.html.
-This tool lets you keep tabs on your PC’s vital signs, like CPU temperatures and speeds.
+Next up, download HWMonitor from its official site https://www.cpuid.com/softwares/hwmonitor.html.
+This tool allows you to monitor how your PC is doing, like CPU temperatures and speeds.

 Download and install HWMonitor in Windows 11